• Skip to primary navigation

 • 2 tablespoons turbinado sugar, for sprinkling

-• vanilla ice cream (for serving)
+• vanilla ice cream or whipped cream (for serving)

 Instructions